 Candles!
 Don’t forget what a wonderfully romantic effect a candle has in a secluded garden on a starry night

 Don’t you just LOVE sitting around a warm fireplace with friends on a cool crisp evening?
 Firepits add an attractive flair to any outdoor area.

 If you’re building a fire pit, remember these 3 safety tips:

-They should be constructed from fireproof material on a flat, level area away from any trees, shrubs or building
+They should be constructed from fireproof material on a flat, level area away from any trees, shrubs or buildings

-Surround them by a border of sand, gravel or stones.
+Surround them with a border of sand, gravel or stones.